Saint Vincent & the Grenadines

 Last updated: ET

 Still valid: ET

 SAINT VINCENT AND THE GRENADINES - Exercise normal security precautions

 Travel Health Notice - Zika virus

-The Public Health Agency of Canada has issued a Travel Health Notice for the Global Update: Zika virus infection recommending that Canadians practice special health precautions while travelling in affected countries.
+The Public Health Agency of Canada has issued advice for travellers on the Zika virus, recommending that Canadians practice special health precautions while travelling in affected countries.
 Pregnant women and those considering becoming pregnant should avoid travel to Saint Vincent and the Grenadines.
 See Health for more information.

 Safety and security